-Chevrolet Trailblazer owners have reported 3 problems linked to gas recirculation valve (egr valve) (under the engine and engine cooling category).
+Chevrolet Trailblazer owners have reported 3 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).

 See all problems of the 2006 Chevrolet Trailblazer.

-The car was a 2003 Chevrolet Trailblazer.
-The VIN of this vehicle was 1GNDT13S93_.
 When it is cold outside and the engine is started it knocks and ticks until warmed up.
 Gm customer service will offer additional miles on the warranty but no additional time.
 The dealers will not fix the problem.
 Gm says it is a piston problem.
 This problem happens every day below 50 degrees.
 That is 8 months of the year in michigan.
 The truck is embarrassingly loud.
 Sounds like it is 20 years old.
 It is only 5 months old.
-This gas recirculation valve (egr valve) issue occurred 12/31/2003.

 See all problems of the 2003 Chevrolet Trailblazer.